davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 Application Layer Protocol Settings (ALPS) {{I-D.vvv-tls-alps}} extension SHOULD include the ACCEPT_CH frame in the ALPS value as described in
 {{I-D.vvv-httpbis-alps}}.
-This ensures the information is available to the client when it makes the first request.
+This ensures the information is available to the user agent when it makes the first request.

-Clients MUST NOT send ACCEPT_CH frames.
+User agents MUST NOT send ACCEPT_CH frames.
 Servers which receive an ACCEPT_CH frame MUST respond with a connection error (Section 5.4.1 of {{RFC7540}}) of type PROTOCOL_ERROR.

 ACCEPT_CH frames always apply to a single connection, never a single stream.
 The identifier in the ACCEPT_CH frame MUST be zero.
 The flags field of an ACCEPT_CH field is unused and MUST be zero.
-If a client receives an ACCEPT_CH frame whose stream identifier or flags field is non-zero, it MUST respond with a connection error of type PROTOCOL_ERROR.
+If a user agent receives an ACCEPT_CH frame whose stream identifier or flags field is non-zero, it MUST respond with a connection error of type PROTOCOL_ERROR.

-## Client Behavior {#client-behavior}
+## Processing ACCEPT_CH Frames {#processing-accept-ch-frames}

-The client remembers the most recently received ACCEPT_CH frame for each connection.
+The user agent remembers the most recently received ACCEPT_CH frame for each connection.
 When it receives a new ACCEPT_CH frame, either in application data or ALPS, it overwrites this value.
-As this is an optimization, the client MAY bound the size and ignore or forget entries to reduce resource usage.
+As this is an optimization, the user agent MAY bound the size and ignore or forget entries to reduce resource usage.

-When the client makes an HTTP request to a particular origin over an HTTP/2 connection, it looks up the origin in the remembered ACCEPT_CH, if any.
-If it finds a match, it treats the union of that value and any saved Accept-CH response header as the server's Client Hint preferences.
-It then proceeds as in Section 2.1 of {{I-D.ietf-httpbis-client-hints}}.
+When the user agent makes an HTTP request to a particular origin over an HTTP/2 connection, it looks up the origin in the remembered ACCEPT_CH, if any.
+If it finds a match, it determines additional Client Hints to send, incorporating its local policy and user preferences.
+See Section 2.1 of
+{{I-D.ietf-httpbis-client-hints}}.

+If there are additional Client Hints, the user agent restarts the request with updated headers.
+The connection has already been established, so this restart does not incur any additional network latency.
+Note it may result in a different secondary HTTP cache key (see Section 4.1 of {{RFC7234}}) and select a different cached response.
+If the new cached response does not need revalidation, it may not use the connection at all.

-Clients MUST NOT process Client Hint preferences in ACCEPT_CH frames corresponding to origins for which the connection is not authoritative.
+User agents MUST NOT process Client Hint preferences in ACCEPT_CH frames corresponding to origins for which the connection is not authoritative.
 Note the procedure above implicitly satisfies this by deferring processing to after the connection has been chosen for a corresponding request.
 Unauthoritative origins